Accounting System of the Organization

-By describing the accounting processes of NGOs, we should begin by looking at the accounting system of the organization and what it typically consists of.
-A practical accounting system should consist of;
+The accounting process is a series of activities that starts with a transaction and ends with the closing of the books.
+Because this process is repeated that’s why it is called Accounting Cycle.
+By describing the accounting process of NGOs, we should begin by looking at the accounting system of the organization and what it typically consists of.
+A practical accounting system or accounting process should consist of;

 - The funding Agreement: This agreement between the donor and the organization should outline all aspects regarding the project and it should include, activities to help achieve the deliverables, funding of the project, reporting on activities, financial report, periods of reporting, management of funding and procurement of goods and stipulations in the budget regarding how the funding is to be applied.